Successor Features for Transfer in Reinforcement Learning: Successor features

-that is, SFs satisfy a Bellman equation in which $\vphi_i$ play the role of rewards---something also noted by \ct{dayan93improving} regarding SR. Therefore, in principle \emph{any} RL method can be used to compute $\vpsi^{\pi}$~\cp{sutton98reinforcement,boyan2002technical}.\footnote{\ct{yao2014universal} discuss the properties of~(\ref{eq:sf}) when \w\ and $\vpsi^{\pi}$ are approximations learned in one specific way.
-However, the ideas presented here are not tightly coupled with any formulation of the two learning sub-problems.}
+that is, SFs satisfy a Bellman equation in which $\phi_i$ play the role of rewards---something also noted by \ct{dayan93improving} regarding SR. Therefore, in principle \emph{any} RL method can be used to compute $\vpsi^{\pi}$~\cp{szepesvari2010algorithms}.

-\begin{outdated} The decoupling between the dynamics and the rewards in the representation of $Q^{\pi}$ brought on by SFs is therefore reflected in the process of \emph{learning} $Q^{\pi}$, which is broken into a supervised learning and an RL problem.
-From a theoretical perspective, an interesting question is the characterization of the joint solution in the presence of function approximation.
-In this regard, \ct{yao2014universal} have shown that, when $\vpsi^{\pi}$ is constrained to be in the space spanned by $\vphi$, $\psi^\pi(s,a) = \sum_{s',a'} \alpha_{s'a'} \vphi(s', a')$, the TD solution for the problem of learning $\vpsi^{\pi}$ combined with the least-squares solution for the problem of learning \w\ give rise to the TD solution for the general problem of learning $Q^{\pi}$.
-Although this result suggests one specific way of learning $\vpsi^\pi$ and \w, the ideas presented in this paper are not tightly coupled with any specific formulation of the two learning sub-problems. \end{outdated}

-Now that we have described how to learn $\vpsi^{\pi}$ and \w, we can resume the discussion on the potential benefits of doing so.
-Suppose that we have learned the value function of a given policy $\pi$ using the scheme shown in~(\ref{eq:sf}).
-It should be clear that whenever the reward function $r(s,a)$ changes we only need to learn a new \w.
-Similarly, whenever the dynamics of the MDP $p(\cdot|s,a)$ change we can relearn $\vpsi^\pi$ while retaining in \w\ the information that has remained the same.
-But SFs may be useful even if we restrict ourselves to the setting usually considered in RL, in which $r(s,a)$ and $p(\cdot|s,a)$ are fixed.
-Note that the dynamics that determine $Q^\pi$, and thus $\vpsi^{\pi}$, depend on both $p(\cdot | s,a)$ and $\pi$.
-Hence, even when the former is fixed, the possibility of only relearning $\psi^{\pi}$ may be advantageous when $\pi$ is changing, as is the case in the usual RL loop, since information regarding the reward function is preserved in \w.
-This helps explain the good performance of SR in \ctp{dayan93improving} experiments and may also serve as an argument in favor of adopting SFs as a general approximation scheme for RL.
+The SFs $\vpsi^{\pi}$ summarize the dynamics induced by $\pi$ in a given environment.
+As shown in~(\ref{eq:sf}), this allows for a modular representation of $Q^{\pi}$ in which the MDP's dynamics are decoupled from its rewards, which are captured by the weights $\w$.
+One potential benefit of having such a decoupled representation is that only the relevant module must be relearned when either the dynamics or the reward changes, which may serve as an argument in favor of adopting SFs as a general approximation scheme for RL.
 However, in this paper we focus on a scenario where the decoupled value-function approximation provided by SFs is exploited to its full extent, as we discuss next.

-\section{Transfer Via Successor Features}
+\section{Transfer via successor features}